fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 With none of the editors supporting save on loss of focus, I wouldn't come close to thinking I could use them in this way.
 Auto Save, in 2022, should be a default (imho).
 To paraphrase the great Ted Nelson who said something like "Real people trust the car to shift itself", I would argue "Real people trust the editor to automatically save".

 ### LSP Support

+Some reached out to me on Twitter and confirmed that Lapce does have LSP integration -- "although we don't have much LSP plugins yet, only Rust/Go/Clangd".
+That's awesome and I'll be sure to experiment with it.

 Digging through Helix docs brought up the issue of LSP (language server protocol) support and the hx --health command.
 Here is how it looks on my machine: